Paperspace/deploy-action/README.md

     image: paperspace/deployment-fixture
 ```

-By default, the github action will look for a config file in the follow paths:
+By default, the github action will look for a config file with the following paths:

 ```js
 [